agateau/cookiecutter-qt-app/README.md

 [Catch2]: https://github.com/catchorg/Catch2

+More details on dependencies in [docs/dependencies.md](docs/dependencies.md).

 ## Continuous Integration support

 The created app comes with a `ci` directory containing scripts to help you setup continuous integration.
-You can learn more about it in [docs/ci.md][].
+You can learn more about it in [docs/ci.md](docs/ci.md).

 ## CI for the cookiecutter itself